storacha/specs/invocation.md

 }
 ```

-## 6.2 Fields
+## 7.2 Fields

-### 6.2.1 Invocation
+### 7.2.1 Ran Invocation

-The `ran` field MUST include a link to the Invocation that the Receipt is for.
+The `ran` field MUST include a link to the [Invocation] that the Receipt is for.

-### 6.2.2 Output
+### 7.2.2 Output

 The `out` field MUST contain the output of the invocation in [Result] format.

+### 7.2.3 Effects

+Some [Task]s may describe complex workflows with multiple, sometimes concurrent, steps.
+Such [Task]s MAY capture each state update using `out` of the chained [Receipt] and consequent (concurrent) steps using `fx` [Invocation]s.

+The OPTIONAL `fx` field, if present MUST contain set of concurrent [Invocation]s that need to be run by the [Executor] to complete execution of the ongoing [Invocation].
+[Executor] MUST run contained [Invocation]s concurrently unless they are ordered using promise pipelining.

+If `fx` field is omitted, or if field is set to an empty list it denote an end of the execution.

-### 6.2.3 Linked Receipts
+### 7.2.4 Linked Receipts

-In the case when [Invocation] execution is delimited it MAY produce multiple receipts, which SHOULD be chained by `origin` field.
+When [Invocation] consisets of multiple steps, each step MAY produce a receipt, each subsequent one SHOULD be chained with previous receipt using `origin` field.

 ### 6.2.4 Metadata Fields